Samarth-HP/docs/docs/tech/system/backend.md

 #### Assessment Creation

-An assessment creation starts by filling out an Enketo form http://139.59.94.126:8005/::bS6kWwto, which on submission to ODK Aggregate returns an XML.
+An assessment creation starts by filling out an [Enketo form](../../../static/samarth-assessment-enketo-form.xml), which on submission to ODK Aggregate returns an XML.
 This XML is fed to parseForm API (`POST /api/v4/form/submit`) which actually creates an assessment for the combination in our main Postgres Database.